Palencia mining basin: Product destination

-Two 1500 locomotives of La Robla Railroad with a coal convoy leaving a trench in the snow, next to Mataporquera, in 1998.
+Two 1500 locomotives of La Robla railway with a coal convoy leaving a trench in the snow, next to Mataporquera, in 1998.
 The disappearance of coal transport to the steel industry in Bilbao led to the closure of the line in 1991.
 In 1995, it was reopened thanks to public investments and since then it has maintained an important activity of coal transport to different thermal power stations.

 The destination of the coal extracted in the Palencia basin varied over the years according to industrial needs.
 With the inauguration of La Robla railroad in 1894, the Basque iron and steel industry was the preferred destination for the coal mines in Palencia and León.
 The coal transported by the coal carrier in its first years of operation was as follows: